pko89403/llm-for-recsys-shadow/MACRec/README.md

 ## MACRec: a Multi-Agent Collaboration Framework for Recommendation

-This is shadow implementation of [MACRec](https://github.com/wzf2000). ( fix several bugs ) Only supports OpenAI API and ml-100k dataset
+- This is shadow implementation of [MACRec](https://github.com/wzf2000/MACRec). ( fix several bugs )
+- Implement OpenAI API and ml-100k dataset only.
+- Not implemented for train and feedback

 ## Install Requirements
 ```sh